 Many people think that asthma medicine is addictive because it contains steroids.
 However, the steroids in asthma inhalers work much differently than steroids taken by body builders to bulk up and they aren't addictive.
 Patients with asthma often use their medications daily to prevent asthma symptoms, not because they have developed an addiction.
 Your child's doctor can give medical advice and explain how your child's asthma medications work.

-Myth #5: Children with asthma only needs asthma medication when they feel sick.
+Asthma myth #5: Children with asthma only need asthma medication when they feel sick.

-Some kids' asthma gets better or even seems to disappear altogether, as they grow older.
+Some kids' asthma gets better or seems to disappear altogether as they grow older.
 Doctors don't completely understand why this happens, but they know it doesn't always mean the asthma is gone forever.
 Sometimes kids will seem to have "outgrown" their asthma, but symptoms return in young adulthood.
-The lesson: never assume that your child doesn't need asthma treatment anymore.
+The lesson: Never assume that your child doesn't need asthma treatment anymore.
 If your child's symptoms change or get better over time, talk with the doctor about updating your child's Asthma Action Plan.

 Get expert help managing your child's asthma through Children's Health℠ asthma programs.